Leith dockers' strike of 1913: The strike grows

 On 13 July the National Union of Railwaymen met and resolved to refuse to blackleg.
 Other workers and seamen also joined.
 The Lothian Miners soon came out in support of the dockers, and the Leith Dockers were supported by other dockers across the east coast of Scotland.

 In July, there was a massive outburst in strikes, at the time being described as a "strike epidemic", after female ropeworkers also went on strike, followed by shipmasters.

 The local newspaper reported this was unheard of, and that the "free labourers" brought in to do the strikers' jobs were unable to match the speed of those on strike, and were costly in terms of upkeep for the employers.

 Rioting

 From 16 to 18 July, there was mass rioting.
-Those workers brought in to replace the strikers were attacked and there is said to have been an attempt to blow up the perimeter wall.
+The workers brought in to replace the strikers were attacked and there is said to have been an attempt to blow up the perimeter wall.
 During this time, naval boats were sent in at the request of the authorities, but this only led to hostility from sailors and marines, who did not want to be used in this way.